DebalGhosh100/blocks/examples/04-ssh-remote-execution/README.md

 # Example 4: SSH Remote Execution with Parallel Deployment

 ## Overview
-This example demonstrates how to use the `remotely.py` script to execute commands on **multiple remote servers in parallel** via SSH and stream the output to local log files in real-time.
+This example demonstrates how to use the **`run-remotely` YAML syntax** to execute commands on **multiple remote servers in parallel** via SSH and stream the output to local log files in real-time.

 ## What This Example Demonstrates
+- ✅ **New `run-remotely` YAML syntax** for structured remote execution
-- ✅ SSH remote command execution using `remotely.py`
+- ✅ SSH remote command execution with structured configuration
 - ✅ **Parallel execution across multiple servers simultaneously**
 - ✅ Real-time log streaming to local files
+- ✅ Streaming mode without log files (optional)
 - ✅ Variable interpolation for SSH credentials
 - ✅ Multi-server system updates and package installation
 - ✅ Log file management and display